Wilking Rodríguez: St. Louis Cardinals

-On December 7, 2022, the St. Louis Cardinals selected Rodríguez from the Yankees in the 2022 Rule 5 draft.
+On December 7, 2022, the St. Louis Cardinals selected Rodríguez from the Yankees in the Rule 5 draft.
 During spring training, Rodríguez competed for a middle-relief role, and logged a 4.26 ERA and 6:3 K:BB over 6 1/3 innings pitched.
 On March 23, it was announced that he would begin the season on the injured list with right shoulder tightness.
 On May 3, it was announced that Rodríguez would miss 4–6 months after undergoing arthroscopic surgery on his right shoulder.
 Following the season on November 13, Rodríguez was removed from the 40–man roster and sent outright to the Triple–A Memphis Redbirds; he subsequently elected free agency.

 On November 21, 2023, Rodríguez re–signed with the Cardinals on a minor league contract.
 In 13 games split between the Single–A Palm Beach Cardinals and Triple–A Memphis, he accumulated a 6.17 ERA with 17 strikeouts across 11 2/3 innings pitched.
 Rodríguez was released by the Cardinals organization on September 26, 2024.

 New York Yankees (second stint)

 On December 13, 2024, Rodríguez signed a minor league contract with the New York Yankees.
-He elected free agency on November 6.
+He made 27 appearances for the Triple-A Scranton/Wilkes-Barre RailRiders in 2025, posting a 2-1 record and 3.20 ERA with 36 strikeouts across 25 1/3 innings pitched.
+Rodríguez elected free agency following the season on November 6, 2025.

+Tecolotes de los Dos Laredos (second stint)

+On January 12, 2026, Rodríguez signed with the Tecolotes de los Dos Laredos of the Mexican League.